bradmontierth/tuva_terminology_viewer/csv_viewer_app/README.md

   and `npm test`.
 To skip a refresh you can set `TUVA_CROSSWALK_SKIP_FETCH=1` (reuse the existing clone) or `TUVA_CROSSWALK_DISABLE=1` (skip the step entirely).
+- `_meta.latestVersion` and `_meta.latestPerFolder` are included in
+  `header-crosswalk.json` and used by the app/scripts to prefer the latest published Git tag rather than the S3 `latest` alias (which may contain unreleased changes).
 - Set `TUVA_REPO_URL`, `TUVA_REPO_DIR`, or `TUVA_CROSSWALK_OUTPUT` to override
   the default source repository, cache location, or output file.
 - When working without network access, generate the crosswalk once manually (or